alvarotovarpardo/Sobel/README.md

 # Sobel
 Application of Sobel algorithm.

-## Compilation with Conan
+## Compilation
+CMake is required.

-Conan can be installed through
+Conan can be installed (Python & Pip is required) through
 ```bash
 pip install conan
 conan profile detect